Skip to main content

 Our Autosave feature can be enabled/disabled as needed via the rill.yaml file / project settings, or by simply selecting the toggle in the UI.

-Let's merge the two tables!
+Let's merge two tables!

 • commits gives us information about the user who commited the changes.